 Day 6: (Aug 11)

-Up with the dawn today for an early departure for Medellin.
+Up early today for our drive from Manizales to Medellín.
 Our half-day drive to this sensational city takes us through the remarkably scenic countryside, with stops to photograph as the best opportunities arise.
-We’ll enjoy dinner and stay overnight in Medellin.
+We’ll arrive with time this afternoon with time for you to relax and perhaps explore at leisure before dinner.
+Overnight in Medellin.

 Day 7: (Aug 12)